 What floats one member’s boat might not float another’s.
 If a member doesn’t want to set up a recurring donation but doesn’t carry cash or checks, offering another way to give may be useful to them.

-Consider including options like on-site giving kiosks and one-time online donations that will appeal to members who want to use different methods.
+Consider including options like giving apps and one-time online donations that will appeal to members who want to use different methods.

 4. Tell your members how they can give